One between subjects factor and one within subjects factor

 In addition to the raw data in range B4:F24, the figure displays key counts: Age (cell J5) = # of levels in the Age factor = 3, Days (cell K5) = # of levels in Days factor = 5 and Subject (cell L5) = # of subjects in each Age group = 7.

 Marginal means of all the intersections of Age × Days are given in range J9:N11, along with their sums.
-E.g. cell J9 provides the mean number of minutes slept by all the young subjects on day 1 via the formula =AVERAGE(B4:B10) and cell K12 provides the mean for all the subjects on day 2 via the formula =AVERAGE(K9:K11).
+E.g. cell J9 provides the mean number of minutes slept by all the young subjects on day 1 via the formula =AVERAGE(B4:B10).
+Similarly, cell K12 provides the mean for all the subjects on day 2 via the formula =AVERAGE(K9:K11).
 Finally, the figure also provides a chart of Age × Days.

 We now can create the ANOVA analysis using the table in Figure 2.